-In modeling the density of the crust-mantle system, we will need hypotheses about the topography, the crust-mantle spatial correlations and the nature of their interface; the latter being important because of the large (typically, $\approx 400 \text{ Kg m}^{-3}$) crust-mantle density contrast.
-Because of isostatic equilibrium, the crust-mantle interface and the where crust and mantle parts are indicated with indices "c", "m", the crustal region is down to depth z_c , and the mantle between z_c and z_m .
-With the assumption of statistical independence of the crust and mantle (but also of Fourier components, (2.6)), we obtain
+In modeling the density of the crust-mantle system, we will need hypotheses about the topography, the crust-mantle spatial correlations the topography and the nature of their interface; the latter being important because of the large (typically $\approx 400 \text{ Kgm}^{-3}$) crust-mantle density contrast.
+Because of isostatic equilibrium the crust-mantle interface and the topography contributions are intimately connected; (see Sect.
+3.4).
+The spatial correlations between the crust and the mantle are most simply dealt with by considering them to be statistically independent systems.
+Physically, the most unrealistic consequence of this neglect of mantle "roots" of crustal structures is that it implies a strong statistical discontinuity in structure at the interface; however since the interface will be treated as a (statistically independent) fractal discontinuity surface, this lack of statistical crust-mantle continuity may be less significant.